 “Maybe we should just think of another word for it because it’s not travel anymore.
 Because you’re being transplanted from one Western environment to another Western environment.
 So let’s just call it a transfer of environments,” Bruce Poon Tip, Founder of G Adventures, and executive producer of the film says to the camera.

-The film explores two booming industries that often come with a veneer of being more immersive than the cruise ships or all-inclusive resort vacations: animal tourism and orphanage voluntourism.
+The film explores two booming industries that often come with a veneer of being more immersive than cruise ships or all-inclusive resort vacations: animal tourism and orphanage voluntourism.

 Primatologist and conservationist Jane Goodall features prominently in the film, particularly during the animal section, which focuses mainly on elephant tourism in Thailand.